radiantly/calendar-notification/README.md

 ## Introduction

-This repo houses a rewrite of the original script in Rust to see how much of a speedup it would get.
+This repo houses a rewrite of the original script in Rust for performance gains.

 ### Usage